For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Available on Day 6

 Join us for a short boat ride to Philae Island, located between the old and new Aswan Dams, where you’ll have a short tour.
-We’ll then seat you in a Roman-style theater for a retelling of the perennial Nile flood and of the goddesses Isis and Hathor, to whose worship the temple was originally dedicated.
+We’ll then seat you in a Roman style theatre for a retelling of the perennial Nile flood, and of the goddesses Isis and Hathor, to whose worship the temple was originally dedicated.
 Approximately 50 minutes.
+Prices are in USD.

 Available on Day 7